timmySpark/nft-project/README.md

      python pyscripts.py

 v.
-A folder is created in the projects were all the json files created are stored
+A folder `jsonfiles` is created in the `nft-project folder` where all the json files created are stored

 vi.
-A new csvfile is created 'filename.output.csv' where all rows are writted with an extra column containing the SHA256 of the generated json files
+A new csvfile is created `filename.output.csv`(filename is the name of the csv file collected) where all rows are writted with an extra column containing the SHA256 of the generated json files